tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediator's checks and has not exceeded the per-origin limit defined by an Issuer.
-Generally, if a user is willing to use Private Access Tokens with a particular origin (or all origins), there is no need for per-challenge user interaction (this assumes that Clients can either silently authenticate to Mediators, or have already authenticated previously).
+Generally, if a user is willing to use Private Access Tokens with a particular origin (or all origins), there is no need for per-challenge user interaction.
+Note that the Issuance flow may separately involve user interaction if the Mediator needs to authenticate the Client.

 Since tokens are issued using a separate connection through a Mediator to an Issuer, the process of issuance can add user-perceivable latency.